 - Cuddle your baby, give him attention, and keep him happy.

-Conclusion: Premature babies are fragile and require to be taken care of in a controlled environment.
-The good news is that the success rate of survivability is high and weight gain helps put this survivability on track.
-The above tips will help you in ensuring this weight gain for your preemie.
+Premature babies are fragile and require to be taken care of in a controlled environment.
+The good news is that the chances of survival is high and weight gain further increases the chances.
+The above tips will help you in ensuring weight gain for your preemie.